Reflections on the Guillotine

-"Reflections on the Guillotine" is an extended essay written in 1957 by Albert Camus.
+"Reflections on the Guillotine" (Réflexions sur la guillotine) is an extended essay written in 1957 by Albert Camus.
 In the essay Camus takes an uncompromising position for the abolition of the death penalty.
 Camus's view is similar to that of Cesare Beccaria and the Marquis de Sade, the latter having also argued that murder premeditated and carried out by the state was the worst kind.
 Camus states that he does not base his argument on sympathy for the convicted but on logical grounds and on proven statistics.
 Camus also argues that capital punishment is an easy option for the government where remedy and reform may be possible.

 Analysis of the text

 Opening

 The essay opens with a description of Camus's father's reaction to witnessing the execution of a convicted murderer.
 At first Camus's father fully supported the decision, but after witnessing the event he was left in a state of shock for several days.
 Throughout the essay Camus expresses his own shock and disgust at the brutality of the guillotine.
 Camus also quotes from several sources where the guillotine had been less than ‘humane and instant’ as it was claimed to be and uses this in his argument for its discontinuation.